ondrejhonus/vege-dreams/README.md

-# tofu-dreams
+# vege-dreams
 This is my cooking website.
-It is built with Hugo and sass.
+It is built with Hugo Bulma.io and Sass.

 ![image](tofudreams.png)